sargonas/stellar-lab/README.md

 ## Technical Overview

 Stellar Lab creates a virtual galaxy where each participant runs a node representing their star system.
-Systems have procedurally generated identities—star types, binary/trinary compositions, and 3D coordinates—all derived deterministically from cryptographic seeds.
+Systems have procedurally generated identities... star types, binary/trinary compositions, and 3D coordinates... all derived deterministically from cryptographic seeds.
 Nodes build reputation through cryptographically signed attestations of their interactions with peers.

 **Key Properties:**
 - **Guaranteed discovery**: Any node can find any other node in O(log n) hops via DHT (Distributed Hash Table)